 What you need before listing your vacation home online

 A set of high-resolution images & a video tour of the property.
 By far, this will be the most important step.
 Hire a professional to take the photos, don’t make compromises, as this is a key element and can make a huge difference between you and your competitors.

-Description of the property to use it in the listing.
-Optimize the title and description of your property, make sure they’re catchy, but also relevant and informative.
+Description of the property to use in the listing.
+Optimize the title and description of your property, and make sure they’re catchy but also relevant and informative.
 Again, if writing is not your forte, don’t hesitate to hire a professional to do it for you.
-You can find plenty of freelance writers on Fiverr.

 A website for your property.
 This is not mandatory, but preferable.
 You can start without one, but my recommendation is to create one along the way.
 More details on this further down this article.

-Instead of requiring an upfront fee for an annual subscription, the pay-per-booking model allows you to pay only for the bookings you receive.
+Commission-Based (pay-per-booking) – Instead of requiring an upfront fee for an annual subscription, the pay-per-booking model allows you to pay only for the bookings you receive.
 Studies showcase that this flexible plan works best for those who don’t rent their property that often (less than 6 weeks a year).
-The commission varies from one website to another (3% on Airbnb to over 8% on HomeAway), and so do their services.
+The commission varies from one website to another (3% on Airbnb to over 8% on Vrbo), and so do their services.